 - Testing administration.
 PACKRAT may be given proctored or unproctored, closed book or open book.
 With more than 18,000 administrations a year, these differences should not impact the national data by the end of the year, but should be considered when reviewing student or cohort performance, particularly in the first few months of administration when administration numbers are still low.

 - Comparative data are version-specific.
 National comparative data are reported by specific PACKRAT version.
 Although each year the exam is built to the same blueprint specifications and targets using the same process year over year, each version may be slightly harder or easier for a variety of reasons.
 For example, a 130 on one version and a 130 on the next version mean something slightly different.

 National Historical Data

 As PACKRAT is written in its entirety each year, rather than using a bank of items as in End of Rotation or End of Curriculum exams, interpretive statistics can vary from year to year.
-We’ll be displaying a table of historical PACKRAT national statistics here soon.
+A table of historical PACKRAT national statistics can be found here.